Luke O'Nien: Sunderland

 O'Nien joined Sunderland on 30 July 2018.
-He scored his first goal for the club in the 2–0 away game win against Shrewsbury Town in October 2018.
-His second goal for the club came on 27 November 2018 and it was Sunderland's 4th, and final, goal of an entertaining 4–2 home victory against promotion rivals Barnsley.
+He scored his first goal for the club in a 2–0 win away to Shrewsbury Town on 20 October 2018.
+His second goal for the club came on 27 November 2018, and it was Sunderland's fourth, and final, goal of an entertaining 4–2 home victory against promotion rivals Barnsley.

-In March 2019, after consistent performances in an unfamiliar right back role in which he won multiple man of the match awards.
-At the end of the 2018–19 Season O'Nien picked up the award of Young Player of The Season.
-In his first season at Sunderland, O'Nien got attacked by a Portsmouth fan at Fratton Park after he got accidentally pushed into the stands by a player on the opposing team.
+In March 2019, he had consistent performances in an unfamiliar right back role in which he won multiple man of the match awards.
+At the end of the 2018–19 season, O'Nien picked up the award of Young Player of The Year award.
+In the 2019 League One play-offs, O'Nien was attacked by a Portsmouth fan at Fratton Park after he was accidentally pushed into the stands by a player on the opposing team.
 O'Nien appeared to get punched, kicked and hurled abuse at by nearby Portsmouth fans.
-However, O'Nien wasn't injured and didn't end up pressing charges.
+However, O'Nien wasn't injured and did not press charges, saying it was "just a bit of handbags".

 Following an impressive 2020–21 season, O'Nien was named in the 2020–21 EFL League One Team of the Season at the league's annual awards ceremony on 29 April 2021.

-On 6 July 2021, O’Nien signed a new three-year contract extension with Sunderland.
+On 6 July 2021, O'Nien signed a new three-year contract extension with Sunderland.

+Ahead of the 2024–25 season, O'Nien was named as Sunderland's club captain.
+In the opening weekend of the new season, he scored against Cardiff City for his first goal of the campaign.
+O'Nien found the net again the following week, along with bagging an assist, making it three goal contributions in two games.
+He scored an own goal while attempting to turn his head to dodge the ball while facing Portsmouth on Matchday 4.
+This own goal ended Sunderland's 389-minute run without conceding a goal.

+On 24 May 2025, Sunderland ended their eight-year wait to return to the Premier League after beating Sheffield United 2–1 with an injury-time winner in the Championship play-off final.
+O'Nien, who had to watch the rest of the match from the sidelines after dislocating his shoulder during the game, joked that he "covered more distance celebrating".
+After the match, he told Sky Sports that he had "never had anxiety like it", but that he was "so proud of these boys".

+On 14 August 2025, O'Nien signed a new two-year contract, with a club option of a further year.